yetisoftworks/MeshyDB.SDK-docs/docs/intro/getting_started_nodejs.rst

 -----
 Login
 -----

 All data interaction must be done on behalf of a user.
-To start interacting with data establish a connection as that user.
+This is done to ensure proper authorized access of your data.

+The example below shows logging in an anonymous user.

 .. tabs::

    .. group-tab:: NodeJS

       .. code-block:: javascript

-         var connection = await client.loginAnonymously(anonymousUser.username);
+         var connection = await client.loginAnonymously(username);

       |parameters|

       username : :type:`string`, :required:`required`
          Unique identifier for user or device.

 .. rubric:: Responses